duckworthd/transmogrifier-pelican/content/2013-05-04-frank-wolfe.markdown

----
-comments: true
-layout: post
-title: Frank-Wolfe Algorithm
+Title: Frank-Wolfe Algorithm
-subtitle: wut.

----
+Date: 2013-05-04 00:00
+Category: optimization
+Tags: optimization, first-order, sparsity
+Slug: frank-wolfe

   In this post, we'll take a look at the [Frank-Wolfe Algorithm][frank_wolfe] also known as the Conditional Gradient Method, an algorithm particularly suited